cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 Additionally provided in v3.4.0 is another experimental method for simplifying calls from the scripting layer to the native layer.
 This is a kind of channel, or a bridge, named `JsbBridge` before introducing other scripting systems, meaning that it serves as a bridge to communicate between script and native APP via the `JSB` binding.

 > **Note**: both ways are working fine, developers can choose to use them according to their actual needs.
-To use the previous way, please review the  [Using JavaScript to Call Objective-C](./oc-reflection.md).
+To use the previous way, please review the  [Using JavaScript to Call Objective-C](./oc-reflection.md) documentation.

 ## JavaScript Interface Introduction